Tapalpa

 Tapalpa (/es/) is a town and municipality in Jalisco, a state of central-western Mexico.
 It has an oceanic climate.

 History

 The word "Tapalpa" comes from the Nahuatl word "tlapalpan" meaning "land of colors."

 The region was inhabited by the Otomi prior to the arrival of the Spanish.

 In 1523, the Spanish, led by Alonso de Ávalos Saavedra, reached the region.
 They encountered a native tribe called Atlacco, who did not resist the Spanish colonizers.
 In 1531, a group of Franciscan friars began evangelizing to the natives.

 By 1825, Tapalpa was already registered as a town and in 1869 it was declared a municipality.

 The first paper factory in Latin America was opened in Tapalpa in 1840.
 The factory shut down and was abandoned in 1923 due to the Mexican Revolution.
 Today its abandoned ruins have become a tourist attraction.

+The town was ravaged by the Jalisco New Generation Cartel on 22 February 2026 when the leader of the CJNG, Nemesio Oseguera Cervantes was killed by the Mexican Army as a result of the 2026 Jalisco operation, which led the CJNG to attack the town and spreading across the state of Jalisco as a form of retaliation.
+Oseguera, also known as "El Mencho," was confirmed to have been in Tapalpa when he was killed.